magepow/magento-2-shop-by-brand/README.md

-# Magento 2 Extention ShopBrand
+# Magento 2 Shop By Brand Extention
-**ShopBrand Magento extension** (Magiccart ShopBrand Extension) allow you to show a list of brands as slider to attract customers.
+**Shop By Brand Magento extension** (Magiccart Shop By Brand Extension) allow you to show a list of brands as slider to attract customers.
 Also, The Extension helps Customers shop by their favorite/trusted brands easily.
-## 1. How to install Magento 2 ShopBrand
+## 1. How to install Magento 2 Shop By Brand
-### ✓ Install Magiccart Shopbrand via composer (recommend)
+### ✓ Install Magiccart Shop By Brand via composer (recommend)
 Run the following command in Magento 2 root folder:

 ```